nicolasdao/graphql-schemax/README.md

 	- The last property must always be `':'`, which represents the output.
 This property is required.
 	- `first_name:'String'` is actually a shortcut for `first_name: { ':': 'String' }`.

-If you wich to be explicit about each types, the example above can be re-written as follow:
+If you wish to be explicit about each type, the example above can be re-written as follow:

 ```js
 const schema = new Schemax(